 Office of Nutrition and Health Promotion Programs

-The Office of Nutrition and Health Promotion Programs (ONHPP) manages programs that promote health for older people.
-This includes congregate and home delivered meals and nutrition education, behavioral health information, chronic disease self-management education programs; diabetes self-management, disease prevention and health promotion programs (“Title IIID”), falls prevention programs; HIV/AIDS education, and oral health promotion.
+The Office of Nutrition and Health Promotion Programs (ONHPP) manages health, prevention, and wellness programs for older adults.
+This includes behavorial health information, chronic disease self-management education programs; diabetes self-management, disease prevention and health promotion services ( “Title IIID”), falls prevention programs; HIV/AIDS education, nutrition services, and oral health promotion.

 Office of Elder Justice and Adult Protective Services